Sr72blackbird/Rock-Paper-Scissors/README.md

 Rock beats scissors, scissors beat paper, and paper beats rock.
 The game is going to be played against the computer.
 You are going to play 5 rounds after which the winner is displayed.

+I created the game as a practice on javascript functions.